IPESE/REHO/documentation/sections/3_Model/Model.rst

 The energy hub concept is used to model an energy community where multi-energy carriers can supply diverse end use demands through building-level equipment and district-level infrastructure optimally interconnected and operated.
-For a delimeted perimeter of buildings, REHO selects the optimal energy system configuration minimizing the specified objective function.
+For a delimited perimeter of buildings, REHO selects the optimal energy system configuration minimizing the specified objective function.
 All the energy flows at building-level and district-level are then fully characterized by the model decision variables.

 .. figure:: ../../images/district_documentation.svg